henrfo/trajectory_travelbook/README.md

 This repository contains the drafts and planning for a travel memoir organized chronologically:

 - Introduction
-- Early travel periods (Feb-Mar 2023, Jul-Aug 2023)
+- Before departure (Feb-Mar 2023, Jul-Aug 2023)
-- Japan-specific chapters (Okinawa, Tokyo, Akita)
-- Monthly chapters (Sep 2023 - Dec 2024)
+- Monthly chapters (Sep 2023 - Dec 2024, occasionally organized by geographic location or significant experiences rather than strictly by timeline)
-- Final periods (Spring 2025, Summer 2025)
+- Back home (Spring 2025, Summer 2025)

 ## Format